Thommil/homepage/content/about.md

 I'm a developer, I made this website for 2 reasons!

 ## The first reason: "BEING SERIOUS"
 I've created projects hosted on my cloud and I was using subdomains to hosts them.
-Sometimes, I try to share my job on social networks, with my peers or simply some lost souls come to my homepage.
+Sometimes, I shared my job on social networks, with my peers or simply some lost souls came to my homepage:

 <div class="big-img">
     <img src="/images/meme.jpg" alt="Crappy meme"/>